KrishnaveniGarla/90_North/README.md

 ## Notes
 - Ensure the S3 bucket exists before running the `Store Document in S3` function.
 - For the `Store Document in S3` function, use `base64` encoding for file content in the event payload.

-To set up and upload your project to GitHub, follow these steps:

 ---